pauleveritt/antidote/docs/tutorial.rst

 You probably noticed how Antidote forces you to specify the factory when using it for dependency injection!
 There are two reasons for it:

-- You can trace back how :code:`Database` is instantiated.
+- You can trace back how :code:`Greeter` is instantiated.
-- The factory :code:`default_db` will always be loaded by Python before using :code:`Database`.
+- The factory :code:`default_db` will always be loaded by Python before using :code:`Greeter`.

 Antidote will enforce that the specified factory and class are consistent, relying on the return type of the factory: